tercen/memory_estimator/README.md

 - `--n-obs 100:5:1000` → Tests: 100, 325, 550, 775, 1000 (5 values)
 - `--setting.k 5:3:15` → Tests: 5, 10, 15 (3 values)
 - `--n-sp 2:4:8` → Tests: 2, 4, 6, 8 (4 values)

-## Troubleshooting

-### Authentication errors
-Ensure your `--username` and `--password` are correct and the user/team has appropriate permissions.

-### "Repository not found" error
-Verify the `--repo-url` is a valid GitHub repository URL accessible to your Tercen instance.

-### "Step not found" error
-The tool automatically detects the DataStep and TableStep from the template workflow.
-If this fails, ensure the template workflow has at least one DataStep and one TableStep.

-### Memory estimation reaches max limit
-If estimation hits `--max-ram` limit, try increasing the max-ram parameter or optimizing your operator.

-## License

-See LICENSE file for details.